THE PROCESS TO BECOME AN INTERN

 - Students will have the opportunity to complete 120 hours of service within the internship semester or summer session.

 - There will be a designated supervisor who will agree to be responsible for overseeing the intern's work, reporting the intern's hours, and evaluating the intern at the end of the semester or summer session.

 - The organization will enter into formal agreement over the parameters of each intern's placement.

-To request approval for an unlisted internship, the student must submit two things (MH 524 or email@example.com): 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
+To request approval for an unlisted internship, the student must submit two things to MH 524 or to the Internship Coordinator: 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
 The quality assurance letter must clearly spell out the mission and values of the organization, the duties that the intern would perform, and guarantee that the internship will meet the criteria above.
-Only after gaining written approval from the Undergraduate Coordinator or the Chair may the student enroll in JS 181 with that placement.
+Only after gaining written approval from the Internship Coordinator or the Chair may the student enroll in JS 181 with that placement.

-In rare cases, a student may be granted a waiver of the internship requirement.
+In rare cases, a student may be granted a substiution of the internship requirement.
 This will occur only when students can demonstrate extensive experience has already been obtained in their area of interest (e.g., having an established career in criminal or social justice, having extensive prior volunteer experience in one's field).
 Such students may be granted permission to substitute another 3-unit Justice Studies course for JS 181.
-The substitutions typically involve taking Individual Studies (JS 180), Directed Readings (JS 184), or another writing intensive course.
+The substitutions typically involve taking Individual Studies (JS 180), Themis Journal (JS 182), Directed Readings (JS 184), or another writing intensive course.

-Any student wishing to waive the internship course must speak to the Department Chair and request the substitution.
+Any student wishing to substitute the internship course must speak to the Internship Coordinator and request the substitution using the following form (pdf).
 Requesting a substitution does not mean that it is approved.
-Only formal written approval (such as an email from the Chair) will be accepted as proof of a waiver.
+Only formal written approval will be accepted as proof of a substitution.
 Save the written approval for graduation advising.
 If denied, the decision is final with no appeal.